-We have audited the financial statements of MBH Corporation Plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2021 which comprise the consolidated and statement of comprehensive income, consolidated and parent company statements of financial position, consolidated and parent company statements of changes in equity, consolidated statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the UK.
-The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of MBH Corporation Plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2022 which comprise the consolidated statement of comprehensive income, consolidated and parent company statements of financial position, consolidated and parent company statements of changes in equity, consolidated statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the UK..
+The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 'Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).